bjackman/bjackman.github.io/content/posts/curl-bash.md

 publicly-listed, many of which are likely exploitable, many of which are several years old.

-Even if you reboot daily, if you're running Linux you probably have dozens of N-days on your system.
+Even if you reboot daily, you probably have dozens of exploitable N-days on your system.
 I haven't even mentioned zero-days.
 Why bother with those?

-**Note**:
-I don't know much about other OSs, I'm sure they are just as buggy, but I hear XNU (macOS) has some nice hardening in place though.
-It is also possible to build pretty hardened Linux systems, and distros are incrementally moving in that direction.
-{{.callout}}
+All of this leads to the conclusion: if you think an actor might be malicious, **downloading their code and running it unsandboxed is exactly as risky as running it as root**.

+### How we get away with it

+If Linux is so broken, why does the world keep turning?
+The answer is that our most important systems are architected with the brokenness in mind.
+Luckily for us, while vulns [do](https://dirtypipe.cm4all.com/) sometimes [show up](https://en.wikipedia.org/wiki/Dirty_COW) in really core areas of the kernel, the vast majority are in prety obscure dark corners of the API where very few applications ought to stray.

+This makes sandboxing really effective.
+The most obvious (and probably also the most secure) sandboxes are web browsers and KVM.
+But just running a normal process, without access to the full syscall API already goes a long way[^process-sandboxing].

+### What about hardening?

+The Linux kernel itself [is very slowly gaining a bunch of features](https://docs.kernel.org/security/self-protection.html) that start to add up to something like a dial that says "security".
+One day, it might possible to turn that dial up to 11 (probably when you compile the kernel) and get a system where:

+- exploiting kernel bugs is really hard, even from outside a sandbox, _and_

+- the system is still usable (cost-effective on the server, responsive enough for the desktop).

+But we aren't there today.
+As things stand, you need to do work across the stack in order to build a secure system on Linux.
+This is part of the reason that Android and ChromeOS are so different from GNU/Linux.

+I don't know very much about MacOS, but IIUC, XNU (its kernel) already has a lot of these hardening features.
+Yet at the same time, Apple still opts to do much of the same cross-stack engineering.
+This feels like a sign that kernel hardening will always be an "and" instead of an "or".

 ## It's not about malicious developers

-Despite all this, there's clearly a YOLO spectrum:
+So, Linux is so broken that `curl | sudo bash` isn't a security issue, but I still don't do it.
+Why not?

+First, let's take look at the YOLO spectrum of software installation:

 1. `curl | sudo bash`
 2. `curl | bash`
-3. `cargo install` / `brew install` / `npm install`
+3. `cargo install` / `brew install` / `npm install` / `nix run`
-4. `sudo apt install` / `nix-shell -p` / `podman run` / `snap install` /
+4. `sudo apt install` / `podman run` / `snap install` /
    `flatpak install` (arguing about the relative YOLO levels of these options is left as an exercise to the reader).

-I just said I think my OS of choice is an insecure dumpster fire.
-Sure, towards the bottom of the YOLO spectrum, we start to get some meaningful sandboxing features, but why am I more comfortable with `cargo install` than `curl | bash`?

-It's because **if I choose to run native code on my computer, I've priced in the risk that the developer is malicious**[^compromised].
-I don't get protection from my OS or any other tooling; if my desktop remains uncompromised it's because the people whose code I'm running aren't trying to compromise my desktop.
-If I want to run code that I don't "trust", I would always run it in a VM[^browser-vm].
+In terms of a potentially malicious developer, I don't see much[^spectrum-sandboxing] risk difference between the levels of this spectrum, I still see a spectrum there.

 ## It's about _respect_

-I don't reject `curl | bash` because I'm worried about security[^worry], I reject it because _I like my system and I don't want someone to fuck it up_.
+I don't reject `curl | bash` because I'm worried about security, I reject it because _I like my system and I don't want someone to fuck it up_.
 If a developer presents their tool with a `curl | bash`, I suspect that either:

 1. Pushing it towards the bottom of the YOLO spectrum was _too hard_, because it's _too invasive_.
 Hmm, no thanks.